 Common Violations of Firearms Handling in Motor Vehicle

 Driver does not alert police officer that there was a gun in the vehicle at the time of the traffic stop (which is now required when asked instead of immediately when approached by the officer.

 Driver does not keep hands in plain sight of the police officer at a traffic stop.

 Driver is under the influence of alcohol or drugs while carrying a weapon in the vehicle.

-If you have been charged with any of these offenses or other have other charges involving your firearm in Ohio, give us a call, and we can help.
+If you have been charged with any of these offenses or have other charges involving your firearm in Ohio, give us a call, and we can help.

 Open Carry: Handling of Firearm in Motor Vehicle

 Open carry of an unloaded weapon in a car has been allowed for a long time in Ohio as long as the firearm is carried in one of the following ways: